-This information is organized in four tabs, which are themselves organized in different group boxes:
+This information is organized in five tabs, which are themselves organized in different group boxes:

-Tab Name Included field groups Status General information, data about A/V, network, controllers, GbE connections, and channels Storage Information on disk capacity, array definition, disk numbers, and disk models Hardware List of the boards fitted on the EVS server Codes List of Codes installed on the EVS server MIB Browser View on the MIB (Management Information Base)
+Tab Name Included field groups Status General information, data about A/V, network, controllers, GbE connections, and channels Storage Information on disk capacity, array definition, disk numbers, and disk models Hardware List of the boards fitted on the EVS server Codes List of Codes installed on the EVS server MIB Browser View on the MIB (Management Information Base) Temperature Temperatures measured at various points in the EVS server Live IP Monitoring of PTP signal and SFP ports.

 When you select another EVS hardware in the Monitored Device List, the Device Details area provides data on the selected hardware, its drives and communication interfaces.
-See section "Device Details" on page 26 for more information.
+See section "Device Details" on page 33 for more information.